-Grants of stock under our SIP, and previously our PSP, are intended to provide an incentive for key employees to achieve our long-range performance goals by providing incentives to remain with us for a long period after the grant date and by tying the vesting of the grant to appreciation of our stock price.
+Grants of stock under our SIP, and previously our PSP, are intended to provide an incentive for key employees to achieve our long-range performance goals by providing incentives to remain with us for a long period after the grant date and by tying the vesting of the grant to appreciation of our stock price, in the case of the PSP and some SIP grants, or to increases in our earnings per share at specified rates over a five-year measurement period, in the case of other SIP grants.

 Under the PSP, all of the Named Executive Officers initially received grants in 1996, and thereafter in 1998, 2001, 2003 and 2008, in each instance after the first condition of vesting had been met or forfeiture had occurred with respect to all prior PSP grants (also, the Named Executive Officers received PSP grants in 2010 that replaced a portion of the 2008 PSP grants, as explained more fully below), that included two conditions of vesting: first, the grants "tranche" in increments of twenty percent (20%) each time that the 20-day trading average of our stock price increases by 20% in the five years following the date of the grant.
 Thus, in the event that the stock price doubles, or increases by 100%, within five years following the date of grant, the first condition of vesting is met with respect to the entire amount of the grant.
 Alternatively, if the stock price does not increase by twenty percent (20%) within five (5) years following the date of grant, the first condition of vesting would not be met with respect to any portion of the grant.
 Once the first condition of vesting is met with respect to any portion of shares granted under the PSP, the grantee is entitled to receive dividends and to vote that portion of the shares.
 Grant amounts were determined based upon the nature and extent of job duties.
-Additionally, Mr. Walker received PSP grants in 1997 and 2000, respectively, based upon expansions of his job responsibilities, and Mr. Powell Brown received the 2009 Grant discussed above in connection with being named Chief Executive Officer of the Company.
-The second condition of vesting for all of the PSP grants to the Named Executive Officers is continued employment with us for a period of fifteen (15) years following the date of grant (or, in the case of the 2009 Grant to Mr. Powell Brown, twenty (20) years following the date of grant) or, if earlier, until the attainment of age 64, or disability or death.
+Additionally, Mr. Cory Walker received PSP grants in 1997 and 2000, respectively, based upon expansions of his job responsibilities, and Mr. Powell Brown received a grant in 2009 (which was replaced in 2010 to the extent that it included shares in excess of the maximum number provided for in the PSP with a new SIP grant with identical vesting conditions) in connection with being named Chief Executive Officer of the Company.
+The second condition of vesting for all of the PSP grant and the 2010 SIP grant with identical vesting conditions that replaced the bulk of the 2009 PSP grant, to Mr. Powell Brown, twenty (20) years following the date of grant) or, if earlier, until the attainment of age 64, or disabilit